 3. Building teacher capacity to work as members of high performing collaborative teams that focus efforts on improved learning for all students.

 Taking teacher teams to PLC Conferences and bringing in professional trainers from Solution Tree to deepen our work in the PLC process has helped us build capacity.
 Our teachers work in collaborative teams based on the grade levels they teach.
 Our educational specialists work closely with general education teachers in our collaborative teams to support the collaboration between special education and general education.

-To support our high performing teacher teams, roving substitute teachers are provided to give teams approximately 60 minutes weekly, in addition to time dedicated for collaboration on Wednesday afternoons.
-When our collaborative teams asked to work in vertical articulation teams, these professional times were organized by our site principal.
-Vertical articulation meetings at our site were planned in advance with teachers returning to the same vertical team each year.
-During vertical articulation teacher meetings, teachers shared their current essentials standards, teaching strategies, and brought student work to share out.
-And through the years, articulation meetings were also conducted with the primary school (TK-2nd Grade) for the students we receive in 3rd grade.
+To support our high-performing teacher teams, roving substitute teachers are provided to give teams approximately 60 minutes weekly for collaboration within their contractual day.
+Part of our journey of building capacity with our collaborative teams was working in vertical articulation teams organized by our site principal.
+Vertical articulation meetings were planned in advance with teachers returning to the same vertical team each year.
+During vertical articulation meetings, teachers shared their essential standards, teaching strategies, and brought student work to share out.
+And through the years, articulation meetings were also held with the primary school (TK-2nd Grade) for the students we receive in 3rd grade.

-To ensure our collaboration time was a top priority, substitute teachers were secured by our principal to support collaboration time within the contractual day.
-Each year a schedule was created for teacher teams with dedicated collaboration time using the roving substitute teachers.
+To ensure our collaboration time is a top priority, substitute teachers are arranged for in advance by our principal to support collaboration time within the contractual day.
+Each year a schedule is created for teacher teams with dedicated collaboration time using roving substitute teachers.
 This school year, we have been challenged with staffing shortages, impacting our ability to have regular roving subs for teacher release time.
 To hold tight to the PLC process, our early release Wednesdays for staff professional development are dedicated to our collaborative teams so that our teachers are getting time to collaborate.
 Our PLC Guiding Coalition team continues to meet regularly, supporting action steps necessary to keep our focus on student learning.
 Returning to in-person instruction after a year of distance learning and a hybrid model has proven to be an extremely difficult year.
 However, our teachers have done a phenomenal job working together to ensure improved student learning outcomes while providing the necessary support to students academically and emotionally.

 Improving student learning is at the forefront of our decisions.
 Resources are allocated based on data and improving student learning.
-Our dedicated teacher teams are committed and we've learned together in the process.
+Our dedicated teacher teams are committed and we continue to learn together in the PLC collaborative process.

 Achievement Data Files